dev-sangjun/user-management-dashboard/README.md

 # User Management Dashboard
 - A dashboard app to manage patients' data
 ## About the Project
+FYI: .env was intentionally pushed for testing purposes.
+In production environment, .env should always be hidden from outside users.
 - This project supports the following features:
 	1. Sign up & sign in using jwt
   2. Add custom fields for patient entry on initial load (if not setup yet)